Azure/AvereSDK/docs/azure_reference.md

 The Avere vFXT for Azure uses [role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/index) to authorize cluster VMs to perform certain tasks.
 The cluster controller uses the built-in role [Avere Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#avere-contributor) and the cluster nodes use the built-in role [Avere Operator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#avere-operator).

-> [!NOTE]
-> The built-in roles are recommended.
+   **NOTE:** The built-in roles are recommended.
 Do not create a customized role unless you have experience with the Azure Active Directory access control system.

 If you want to use a customized operator role, you must define it before you create the cluster.
 Use the option [``--azure-role``](azure_options.md#azure-environment-options) to include it in the cluster create command.